-- · debug: Enables/disables debug output. - retrospect_interval: Sets the interval the agent will use when looking into past fetched data. - traps.origin: Sets the trap emission origin mode.
-The values can be one of 'legacy', 'mgmt' or 'distributed'. - traps.events.: Enables/disables emission of SNMP SIPWISE-NGCP-MONITOR-MIB event traps (based on state changes). - traps.alarms.: Enables/disables emission of SNMP SIPWISE-NGCP-ALARMS-MIB alarm traps sshd
+- debug: Enables/disables debug output (that will be logged in /var/log/ngcp/snmp-agent.log) - retrospect_interval: Sets the interval the agent will use when looking into past fetched data. - traps.origin: Sets the trap emission origin mode.
+The values can be one of 'legacy', 'mgmt' or 'distributed'. - traps.events.: Enables/disables emission of SNMP SIPWISE-NGCP-MONITOR-MIB event traps sshd

-(based on severities and clearances).
+(based on state changes).